dxpr/ckeditor5-ai-agent/README.md

 `AiAgent` is a CKEditor 5 plugin designed to integrate AI-assisted text generation within the CKEditor.
 The plugin allows users to interact with AI models like GPT-4 and many more to generate, modify, or enhance content directly within the editor.

 ![image](https://github.com/dxpr/ckeditor5-ai-agent/blob/1.x/sample/images/toolbar-switching.gif)
 Video of AI Agent returning optimal HTML structure based on what is available in the toolbar, when a user prompt is "wrong".
+After switching the editor configuration from "Full HTML" to "Basic HTML", instead of a table, an unordered is generated, using bold and normal-weight text to simulate some table-like structure.

 ## Table of Contents